-There are various phases to this stage of the programme including identifying suppliers, shortlisting suppliers, a period of some concept testing and an evaluation of the supplier's solutions.
+There are various phases to this stage of the programme including identifying suppliers, shortlisting suppliers, a period of negotiation and some concept testing and an evaluation of the supplier's solutions.

-We are aiming to award a contract to the successful supplier by the end of 2024.
+We are aiming to award a contract to the successful supplier by spring 2025.

 Discovery 3.0: pre-procurement activities and requirements development